aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.10.rst.txt

     -->3: alphabet = 'abc
                      ^

-    You starting writing a string with a single or double quote but never ended the string with another quote on that line.
+    You started writing a string with a single or double quote but never ended the string with another quote on that line.